chris-reichl/PC_to_Python-Microcontroller_via_USB/README.md

    node main.js
    ```

 Now the LED of the microcontroller should light up for 2 seconds and you should see an output in the terminal.
-Congratulations, you have successfully sent commands via USB to the MicroPython/CiruitPython microcontroller!
+Congratulations, you have successfully sent commands via USB to the MicroPython/CircuitPython microcontroller!

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- PYTHON -->
-## Python <----> MicroPython/CiruitPython
+## Python <----> MicroPython/CircuitPython

-Sending and receiving data between a Python application and a MicroPython or CiruitPython microcontroller
+Sending and receiving data between a Python application and a MicroPython or CircuitPython microcontroller

 <!-- ### Prerequisites